mn-mde-edfi/MDE-EdFi-Documentation/2022-23 MDE Ed-Fi Documentation/descriptorTables/AboutDescriptorTables.md

 - **School Year**: 2022-2023
 - **Environment**: Production
 - **Database**: EdFi Ods 2023 (for school year 2022-23)

+Refer to the change/commit log in GitHub to see what the latest changes are for this set of tables.

 ## List of Custom Descriptors and Links
 Below is a list of known custom descriptors using the ```uri://education.mn.gov``` namespace, excluding any subfolders within that space.
 Links are to the CSV files that you can view inside this directory.
 This list is automatically generated out of the same database as above, but there may be broken links of certain descriptors that we have not yet exported.